-C1 Metabolism in Trees
+C1 metabolism in trees.

-An oxidative C1 pathway is known to exist in plants where intermediates with a single carbon atom beginning with methanol are oxidized to CO2.
+An oxidative C1 pathway is known to exist in plants where intermediates with a single carbon atom beginning with methanol are oxidized to carbon dioxide (CO2).
 Although the flux of carbon through the C1 pathway is thought to be large, its intermediates are difficult to measure and relatively little is known about this potentially ubiquitous and mysterious pathway.
 In this study, scientists at Lawrence Berkeley National Laboratory (LBNL) evaluated the C1 pathway and its integration with central metabolism using aqueous solutions of 13C-labeled C1 and C2 intermediates delivered to branches of the tropical species Inga edulis via the transpiration stream.

 Methanol is highly abundant in the global atmosphere and is known to be tightly connected to plant growth.
 However, to date, it is assumed that methanol represents a byproduct of the expansion of cell walls during growth processes.
 Although evidence for the existence of a C1 pathway in plants was first collected over 50 years ago, its intermediates are difficult to measure and relatively little is known about this potentially ubiquitous, yet mysterious biochemical pathway.
 Previous research by one of the founding fathers of photosynthesis research (Dr. Andrew Benson), for whom this paper is dedicated, found evidence for an important role of methanol in boosting plant photosynthesis, biomass, and productivity.
 However, this topic remains controversial as subsequent researchers were unable to observe these effects, and the biochemical mechanism(s) remain unclear.

-In this paper, scientists from LBNL employed the newly developed technique in their lab termed dynamic 13C-pulse chase to evaluate the potential existence of the complete C1 pathway and its integration with C2/3 metabolism in individual branches of a tropical pioneer species using aqueous solutions of 13C-labeled C1 (methanol, formaldehyde, formic acid) and C2 (acetic acid, glycine) intermediates delivered via the transpiration stream.
-They confirm that methanol initiates the complete C1 pathway in plants (methanol, formaldehyde, formic acid, carbon dioxide) by providing the first real-time dynamic 13C-labeling data showing their interdependence.
+In this paper, scientists from LBNL employ the newly developed technique in their lab termed dynamic 13C-pulse chase to evaluate the potential existence of the complete C1 pathway and its integration with C2/3 metabolism in individual branches of a tropical pioneer species using aqueous solutions of 13C-labeled C1 (methanol, formaldehyde, and formic acid) and C2 (acetic acid and glycine) intermediates delivered via the transpiration stream.
+They confirm that methanol initiates the complete C1 pathway in plants (methanol, formaldehyde, formic acid, and carbon dioxide) by providing the first real-time dynamic 13C-labeling data showing their interdependence.
 The team present novel aspects about the pathway including the rapid interconversion between methanol and formaldehyde, whereas once oxidation to formate occurs, it is quickly oxidized to CO2 within chloroplasts where it can be re-assimilated by photosynthesis.
-We show for the first time that reassimilation of C1, respiratory, and photorespiratory CO2 is a common mechanism for isoprene biosynthesis; a strong linear dependence of 13C-labeling of isoprene on 13C-labeling of CO2 was observed across all C1 and C2 13C-labeled substrates.
+The scientists show for the first time that reassimilation of C1, respiratory, and photorespiratory CO2 is a common mechanism for isoprene biosynthesis; a strong linear dependence of 13C-labeling of isoprene on 13C-labeling of CO2 was observed across all C1 and C2 13C-labeled substrates.
 Thus, this analysis presents a new method for studying the reassimilation of internal CO2 sources in plants.
 Finally, the LBNL research team show, for the first time, that methanol and formaldehyde delivery to the transpiration stream leads to a rapid and quantitative conversion of carbon pools used in the biosynthesis of central C2 compounds (acetic acid and acetyl CoA) and therefore represents a new uncharacterized route to the biosynthesis of these key C2 intermediates widely used in cells as precursors for a diverse suite of anabolic (e.g., fatty acid biosynthesis) and catabolic (e.g., mitochondrial respiration) processes.